IlyaPukhov/lampa-launcher/README.md

 # Lampa + TorrServer Launcher

-This project demonstrates a Java launcher that starts TorrServer as a daemon and then starts Lampa, waiting for the user to close it.
+This launcher starts TorrServer as a daemon and then starts Lampa, waiting for the user to close it.
 It logs all activity to a file and handles proper shutdown.

 ---